 Poster © 2012 Universal Studios.

 previous Bourne films.
 It may suffer from comparison to its predecessors, and it hardly lives up to its full potential, but at the same time (as I wrote of Skyfall in last month's review of that film) it benefits from taking place within a familiar mythology — the backstory, some crossover in the supporting cast, and perhaps especially even the hint of possibility that Damon and Renner's characters could team up down the line.
 On its own terms it would be a much less satisfying clone.

 in The Avengers, has carved a niche for himself playing the stoic but emotionally wounded or reluctant warrior.
 I like that Aaron Cross is from a different branch of CIA super-soldier experimentation than Jason Bourne's Treadstone, one that gives him an impetus beyond reclaiming his old identity.
-While I'd love to see her kicking ass in her own right, Rachel Weisz as Cross's potential-whistleblower scientist companion and possible romantic interest continues her streak of excellent work no matter the accent or role.
+While I'd love to see her kicking ass in her own right, Rachel Weisz as Cross's potential-whistleblower scientist companion and possible romantic interest continues her streak of excellent work no matter the role.

 is right, but that he can't see doing it without Supremacy and Ultimatum director Paul Greengrass.
-He also publicly slammed a draft of Gilroy's for a follow-up to Ultimatum before Legacy was made — surprisingly, to me, both because Damon usually comes off as such a nice guy and because Gilroy had done a fine job not only writing previous Bourne movies but writing and directing 2007's Michael Clayton; then again, I found 2009's State of Play uneven and didn't see Duplicity.
+He also publicly slammed a draft of Gilroy's for a follow-up to Ultimatum before Legacy was made — surprisingly, to me, because Damon usually comes off as such a nice guy and because Gilroy had done a fine job not only writing previous Bourne movies but writing and directing 2007's Michael Clayton; then again, I found 2009's State of Play uneven and haven't seen Duplicity.

 I caught The Bourne Legacy in theaters last year the very same week I saw 2011's Hanna on DVD.
-I'd recommend the latter if you're looking for something in the Bourne vein but found, or are afraid you'll find, Legacy to just be a watered-down riff on the Damon trilogy; Saoirse Ronan turns in a killer performance in more ways than one.
+I'd recommend the latter if you're looking for something in the Bourne vein but found, or are afraid you'll find, Legacy to just be a watered-down riff on the Damon trilogy.
+Saoirse Ronan turns in a killer performance in more ways than one.